HIGHLIGHTS

 Examples: Fitbit, MyFitnessPal, Freeletics, Calm, Headspace

 Reminders and self-diagnosis apps: These tools ensure medication adherence and help initial health assessments.
-They are powerful aids that make patients proactive in healthcare management.
+They are powerful aids that make patients proactive participants in healthcare management software solutions.
 They are designed to send timely reminders to patients to take medications, track adherence rates, and facilitate early detection of health issues through symptom checks.
 However, they should not be used without professional oversight as misinterpretation of symptoms and delayed medical interventions can cause anxiety and harm health.

 Examples: Medisafe, PocketRx, WebMD, Mayo Clinic, MangoHealth

 Mental health and addiction recovery apps: Apps that provide support and resources to patients with mental health conditions and substance abuse offer anonymity and flexibility, reducing the stigma associated with these issues.
 Features such as mood tracking, therapy sessions, and recovery support groups promote mental well-being.
 Cognitive behavior therapy and evidence-based games and activities are provided as tools for coping strategies outside traditional therapy settings and self-management.
-While under served communities can benefit from mindfulness apps that reduce stress, inappropriate treatment without a doctor’s guidance and in-person therapy can be self-defeating.
+While under served communities can benefit from mental health EHR software that help reduce stress, inappropriate treatment without a doctor’s guidance and in-person therapy can be self-defeating.

 Examples: Happify, Sanvello, Nomo, AlcoDroid, Quit Genius